RavinderReddy741/FIFO_SVA_PROJECT/README.md

      - Creates a VCD file for waveform dumping.
      - Finishes simulation after a certain duration.

-Overall, this  code provides a testbench environment to verify the functionality and properties of the FIFO module through the use of assertions and simulation events.
+Overall, this Verilog code provides a testbench environment to verify the functionality and properties of the FIFO module through the use of assertions and simulation events.